 "Knowing that he's close is a good lift for our team."

 The Devils enter the game with injury problems of their own.

 Forwards Brian Gionta, Patrik Elias and John Madden have all missed time recently with groin issues.

-None of them will play Tuesday, according to Devils coach Claude Julien.
-But don't expect the Maple Leafs to go after any of the Devils' other star players, either.
+None of them will play Tuesday, but don't expect the Maple Leafs to go after any of the Devils' other star players, either.

 "You hear a lot of talk that we should go after their best players," said Belak.
 "Well, what's that going to prove?
 You do that and you're just as bad the guy doing it to you.

 "And you just gave the game another black eye.
 The best way we can hurt them is by beating them like we did last time."